 The doctrine of the “rapture” of the believers into Heaven to avoid Antichrist and the Great Tribulation dates back to the middle of the nineteenth century, according to my understanding.
 There appear to be no requirements for participation other than to “accept Christ.”

 Sometimes the doctrine of the rapture is accompanied by the idea that it will occur at “any moment.”
-Also, there is a disagreement whether it will occur before the Great Tribulation; or in the middle of the Great Tribulation; or at the end of the Great Tribulation.
+Also, there is a disagreement whether it will occur before the Great Tribulation, or in the middle of the Great Tribulation, or at the end of the Great Tribulation.
 In the case of the last view, it would not serve as an escape from the Great Tribulation.

-I am sure that there are numerous other subjects that are preached by pastors and evangelists, especially as we are nearing a presidential election.
+I am sure that there are numerous other subjects that are preached by pastors and evangelists, especially when we are nearing a presidential election.
 Also, there almost always is great stress on “going forth to save a lost and dying world,” or on personal evangelism.
 However, grace-Heaven-rapture appears to be quite common, according to letters I receive from people who are looking for a church that teaches the Bible.

 Now that I have imperfectly described some of the current emphases, let me elaborate a bit on the trilogy from what I believe to be a more scriptural viewpoint.
-Remember, our purpose here is to determine which of the two gospels, the Gospel of Heaven or the Gospel of the Kingdom, is most likely to accomplish God’s goals and needs.
+Remember, our purpose here is to determine which of the two gospels, the Gospel of Heaven or the Gospel of the Kingdom, is most likely to fulfill God’s goals and needs.

 Paul’s use of the word “grace” cannot possibly be interpreted as an alternative to godly behavior.
-In several instances Paul warned the believers that if they continue in sin they would die spiritually and would not inherit the Kingdom of God.
+In several instances, Paul warned the believers that if they continue in sin, they would die spiritually and would not inherit the Kingdom of God.

 Paul maintained that we are going to reap what we sow.
-If we sow to the Spirit of God we shall reap eternal life.
-If however we live according to our sinful nature we are not going to inherit the Kingdom of God.
+If we sow to the Spirit of God, we shall reap eternal life.
+If however we live according to our sinful nature, we are not going to inherit the Kingdom of God.

 When Paul stressed that we are saved by faith and not by works, he was addressing Jews primarily.
 The problem with the Jews was they always had been taught that righteousness comes only as we obey the Law of Moses.
 Paul was teaching them that God can assign righteousness to someone who was not under the Law, and Paul used Abraham as an example.

 Divine grace means that God will assign righteousness to someone who leaves the Law of Moses and follows Christ.
 Grace assuredly is not God’s way of ascribing righteousness to someone who is continuing to sin.
-Such a position would be completely contrary to the New Testament.
+Such a belief would be completely contrary to the New Testament.

 Although the current employment of the term “grace” ordinarily refers to forgiveness and righteousness apart from righteous behavior, the word is used in the Bible to mean any assistance we receive from God.
+For example: